 A Project gets initiated in many different ways in organizations and many times the process or document which triggers the project are not exactly called the project charter, this generate good amount of curiosity about project charter.
 In this blog, I am trying to elaborate Project Charter.

-PMBOK® Guide Fifth Edition defines it as
+PMBOK® Guide Sixth Edition defines it as

 “A document issued by the project initiator or sponsor that formally authorizes the existence of a project and provides the project manager with the authority to apply organizational resources to project activities. “